mobile icon

 Project description

-The project examines how barriers of knowledge transfer in the field of human-carnivore coexistence can be overcome.
-It aims to develop a Digital Transfer Tool that addresses emotional barriers in addition to media and scientific literacy.
-The Digital Transfer Tool will be based on the use of tablets and a modular application featuring surveys and games in public locations in Germany and abroad.
+The project examined how barriers of knowledge transfer in the field of human-carnivore coexistence can be overcome.
+It aimed to develop a Digital Transfer Tool that addresses emotional barriers in addition to media and scientific literacy.

 Knowledge is a key factor for successful consensus finding in questions of human-wildlife coexistence.
-In the case of wolves in Germany, one here once extinct, but now again increasingly spreading species, knowledge transfer is hindered by an additional and so far unaddressed emotional barrier.
+In the case of wolves in Germany, a once extinct, but now again increasingly spreading species, knowledge transfer is hindered by an additional and so far unaddressed emotional barrier.

-This indicates the need for an adaptive knowledge transfer accounting to overcome these three barriers in science communication to society: i) emotional barriers, ii) media literacy, iii) science literacy.
-It aims to address these challenges by developing models of socioecological sustainability that will be implemented in a Digital Transfer Tool (DTT) as an innovative, immersive, and adaptive interface between science and society.
+This indicated the need for an adaptive knowledge transfer accounting to overcome these three barriers in science communication to society: i) emotional barriers, ii) media literacy, iii) science literacy.
+The goal was to address these challenges by developing models of socioecological sustainability.

 Cooperations